ddkhoa/learning-note/postgres/index_scan_perf/index_scan_perf.md

 **cpu_operator_cost**: Cost of execute an operator in a query.
 Default value is 0.0025.

 Our goal is to have a visualization of each scan type cost.
 To avoid too many case figures in the calculation, we assume the following:
-- The index is a fully one, not partial
+- The index is a fully index, not partial one.
 - The query doesn't contain operators that lead to a loop.
-Example: IN, = ANY(ARRAY()), JOIN We consider these situations in the end to generalize the result.
+Example: `IN, = ANY(ARRAY()), JOIN`.
+We consider these situations in the end to generalize the result.

 In the following calculation, we use:
-- T refers to the number of pages in the table
+- T refers to the number of pages in the table.
-- N refers to the number of tuples in the table
+- N refers to the number of tuples in the table.
-- t refers to the number of pages in the index
+- t refers to the number of pages in the index.
-- n refers to the number of tuples in the index
+- n refers to the number of tuples in the index.
-- b refers to the number of pages in the cache (both Postgres and OS)
+- b refers to the number of pages in the cache (both Postgres and OS).
-- k1 refers to the number of conditions in the query
+- k1 refers to the number of conditions in the query.
 - k2 refers to the number of conditions used by the index.

 ### Sequential Scan cost